mzakocs/PythonPresence/README.md

   > sip-settings -a add user@domain password

 ## Dependencies
-Run these commands in for the app to work correctly.
+Run these commands in your favorite terminal emulator before you run the app.
-apt and pip package manager are required.
+The package manageres apt and pip are required.
-Google the package names to find installation instructions for other operating systems.

 > pip install configparser